p2p-ld/numpydantic/docs/design.md

 ## Why do this?

-We want to bring the tidyness of modeling data with pydantic to the universe of software that uses arrays - particularly formats and packages that need to be very particular about what *kind* of arrays they are able to handle or match a specific schema.
+We want to bring the tidiness of modeling data with pydantic to the universe of software that uses arrays - particularly formats and packages that need to be very particular about what *kind* of arrays they are able to handle or match a specific schema.